 It’s easy to get carried away with the best duvet covers and bed sheets, but a bedside table is an essential piece of furniture.
 Choose a design that has as much storage as possible, a drawer and shelving will do the trick and if you can source a pretty decorative design then all the better.

-If your guest room is large enough and you have frequent guests, it’s worth investing a little into the design and layout.
+If your guest room is large enough and you have frequent guests, it’s worth investing a little into the design and layout with a transformative bedroom wall decor idea.
 For example, you could put in a fake wall that splits up the space and allows you to hide an ensuite bathroom behind it - a huge bonus for your guests and you.

 Turn the wall into a feature.
 Wall paneling or wooden slats will look fabulous and add a decorative element to the scheme.